nicm42/100-days-of-code-v2/log4.md

 **Day 16: 9th August 2021**
 I did the styling on the radio buttons.
 Everytime they were in RTL they confused me, but putting the label below the buttons really helped with that.
 Now I just need to refine the CSS so it's closer to the design and test it on all the browsers.

+**Day 17: 10th August 2021**
+I played Knights of the Flexbox table.
+Although it's about Flexbox, it's mostly about Tailwind classes, and I'm not that sold on Tailwind.
+As I played it I kept thinking it would just be much easier to write it in CSS...
+I also did this week's Scrimba Weekly Web Dev Challenge, which was really simple.
+Some of them are but then I end up not sure if I've missed something.